Call for renewed focus, more funding in STEM equity

 Against the backdrop of the COVID-19 pandemic, trust in science, technology, engineering and mathematics (STEM) is the highest it has been in three years, with industry leaders calling for renewed focus and more funding in scientific research.

-The study, which tracks attitudes towards science and related fields, found that a world that has been increasingly sceptical of science seems to be waking up to its relevance and importance in 2020.
+The study, which tracks attitudes towards science and related fields, was conducted before and during the pandemic found that a world that has been increasingly sceptical of science seems to be waking up to its relevance and importance in 2020.

 It notes that COVID-19 has made people more sensitive to and appreciative of what science can do, as it is expected to lead the way in solving the world’s biggest challenges.